MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 </p>

 <b> Collation</b>
 <p> It's important to pick the right collation when you are installing SQL server.
 When you store something in a database, you use characters (abc$*).
-A character set is a group of these (American Standard vs European, UTF8 allows for like a million characters etc).
 What a collation does, it decides how to organize these variables (ABCabc123).
 An example of a collation is UTF8_unicode_ci (case insensitive).
 ASCII (American Standard Code for Interchange, American standard). </p>